 31. Craft with recycled Shrinky Dinks

-Turn recycling into a fun art lesson with DIY Recycled Shrinky Dinks.
+Turn recycling into a fun art lesson with DIY recycled Shrinky Dinks.
 This project allows students to repurpose plastic into vibrant, shrinkable art, teaching sustainability alongside creativity.

 32. Doodle desert masterpieces

 This project combines art fundamentals like concentric circles, contour lines, line variety, color blending, and watercolor control.
-Students start by sketching cacti and landscapes, then outline their drawings with permanent markers, filling in with detailed doodles and color washes for a stunning effect.
+Students start by sketching cacti and landscapes, then outline their drawings with permanent markers, filling it in with detailed doodles and color washes for a stunning effect.

 33. Sow succulent garden still lifes